systemetric/docs.robocon.uk/src/content/docs/tools/uploading.md

 category: Tools
 position: 7
 ---

-# Uploading and Running code on the Robot

 If you've already got some code you want to run on the robot, or you prefer to code in another application you'll need to follow these steps when uploading and running code on the robot.
 If not, we **strongly** recommend [using the editor](/docs/editor.md).